Updated on 2026-05-13 GMT+08:00

 Enter a directory or GZIP package with a chart file structure.

-Select the values file from Artifact.
-For example, if you specify Myvalues.yaml, -f Myvalues.yaml will be added to Helm command parameters.
+For example, if you specify Myvalues.yaml, -f Myvalues.yaml will be added to Helm Command Parameters.

 Values

-Set values in the CLI.
+Set values for the selected command.
 If you specify key1=val1,key2=val2 (separate values with commas), -set key1=val1,key2=val2 will be added to Helm command parameters.

 Helm Command Parameters